 • not hold another scholarship during the period of the NZDS; and

-• agree in writing that they will return to Myanmar for a minimum period of two years following completion of their scholarship in order to contribute to Myanmar’s social or economic development.
+• agree in writing that they will return to Myanmar for a minimum period of two years following completion of their award in order to contribute to Myanmar’s social or economic development.

 Personnel from agencies involved in NZAID projects are encouraged to apply.